 - We will take as much time as we need to investigate any potential violations of our FairPlay Agreement.
 This may mean that your team could find out long after the fact that a result has been reversed.
 While this is inconvenient, it's extremely important that we don't rush to judgement and are completely sure of our conclusions.

-- The appeals committee will consist of a combination of representatives from the PRO Chess League and Chess.com
+- The Appeals Committee will consist of a combination of representatives from the PRO Chess League and Chess.com

 - In the case of a dispute, the Appeals Committee will convene to resolve the issue.
 The committee members will examine the details of the complaint with strict adherence to PRO Chess League protocols and without bias.

-- In the event that a team feels that the rules and regulations have not been followed by their opposition, or that the PRO Chess League made an incorrect ruling, a petition may be sent to the Appeals Committee within 24 hours of the match or incident's conclusion.
+- In the event that a team feels that the rules and regulations have not been followed by the opposition, or that the PRO Chess League made an incorrect ruling, a petition may be sent to the Appeals Committee within 24 hours of the match or incident's conclusion.

 - The PRO Chess League is dedicated to running a fair and professional league for all teams involved.
-In order for any formal complaint to be considered it must be agreed upon by at least 75% of the appeals committee.
+In order for any formal complaint to be considered it must be agreed upon by at least 75% of the Appeals Committee.

 - If you mouseslip or resign accidentally, the move or results stands.
 There is no protection against mouseslips in the PRO Chess League.

 - All players should upload a photo to chess.com, and provide a good photo for our website and for promotional materials.

 - There is no protection for players who are experiencing a “bad” connection, unless it is specifically a server outage on Chess.com

 - All teams are strongly encouraged to test their connections to ensure they are not experiencing frequent interruptions.